 Neighborhood-run Animal Health Care

 - Free basic health care.
+A community of people in public housing has developed over the years to protect animals.
 Public housing residents run this program.
 They encourage their neighbors to spay/neuter their pets then help them get started.
 No family ever sees a vet bill or is ever subjected to a belittling qualification process.

 - Unwanted animals.
-When public housing families and employees come across unwanted and abandoned animals, we bring them to our shelter partner.
+Whenever public housing families and employees discover abandoned animals, our shelter partners adopt them.
 Thanks to public housing residents, managers, and maintenance workers, and cat organizations, community cats in public housing have decreased 90%-95%.
-The remaining cats are well-loved, fed, and looked out after by community members.
+The few remaining cats are well-loved, fed, and looked out after by community members.

 Jane Goodall’s Roots & Shoots Youth Service Projects

-- We believe like Jane that people, animals and the environment are all interconnected.
-Roots & Shoots empowers and encourages youth pursue their passion, mobilize peers, and become the leaders our world needs in order to ensure a better future for people, animals, and the environment.
+- We believe like Jane that people, animals and the environment are all connected.
+Roots & Shoots empowers and encourages youth pursue their passion, mobilize their friends, and become the leaders our world needs in order to ensure a better future for people, animals, and the environment.

-- We encourage and support children to pursue veterinary and animal welfare professions through field trips to vet clinics and veterinary internships.
+- We encourage and support youths pursue veterinary and animal welfare professions through field trips to vet clinics and veterinary internships.

 - Our partnership with the City and County of Denver Office of Economic Development has enabled teenage youths attain their first employment while helping animals and their own neighborhood at the same time.